troglobit/finit/doc/config.md

 For details on the syntax and options, see below.

+> [!NOTE]
-> **Note:** on `initctl reload` conditions are normally set in "flux",
+> On `initctl reload` conditions are set in "flux", while figuring out
-> while figuring out which to stop, start or restart.
-Services that
+> which to stop, start or restart.
+Services that need to be restarted
-> need to be restarted have their `ready` condition removed prior to
+> have their `ready` condition removed prior to Finit sending them
-> Finit sending them SIGHUP (if they support that), or stop-starting
+> SIGHUP (if they support that), or stop-starting them.
+A daemon is
-> them.
-A daemon is expected to reassert its readiness, e.g. systemd
+> expected to reassert its readiness, e.g. systemd style daemons to
-> style daemons to write `READY=1\n`.
+> write `READY=1\n`.
 >
 > However, the s6 notify mode does not support this because in s6 you
 > are expected to close your notify descriptor after having written